OpenSILEX/docs-community-dev/docs/localInstallation.md

 On the Tomcat server home page, click on `Manager App` and connect with the Tomcat user.
 Search `phis2ws` in the list (if it isn't running, click on `Start`) and click on the name `/phis2ws`.
-You are now on your web service! if it is correctly set up, you have 2 opperationnal links.
+You are now on your web service! if it is correctly set up, you have 2 operationnal links.

 **Note** </br>
 You can directly go on the web service with the URL http://127.0.0.1:8080/phis2ws